IEA cooperation on efficiency in international fora

 The IEA sits on the Steering Committees of the Industry Efficiency Accelerator and Buildings Efficiency Accelerator and contributes analystical insights and data to the Appliances & Equipment Accelerator, also known as United for Efficiency (U4E).

-The IEA work closely with UN on energy efficiency through a range of channels, including UN Environment, the United Nations Framework Convention on Climate Change (UNFCCC), and provides data for tracking progress to meeting Sustainable Development Goal 7.
+The IEA works closely with UN on energy efficiency through a range of channels, including UN Environment, the United Nations Framework Convention on Climate Change (UNFCCC), and provides data for tracking progress to meeting Sustainable Development Goal 7.

 The IEA is the main source of data for monitoring global progress in achieving SDG Target 7.3: To double the global rate of improvement in energy efficiency.
 In 2019, the IEA will be the lead author of the energy efficiency chapter of the Tracking SDG7 Energy Progress Report.